The result: Roberts lost "a bunch of church members," he said.

 To be sure, there have been signs of hope for the future of interfaith relations.
 But along with progress has come polarization—threats of Quran burnings, protests of proposed mosques and fears of Islamic law in the U.S. legal system.

-A month after the 9/11 attacks, an ABC News/Washington Post poll found 47 percent of Americans had a favorable opinion of Islam.
-By 2010, that figure had gotten worse, dropping to 37 percent.
+A month after the 9/11 attacks, an ABC News/Washington Post poll found that 47 percent of Americans had a favorable opinion of Islam.
+By 2010, that figure had only gotten worse, dropping to 37 percent.

 That begs the question: Has the flurry of activities aimed at interfaith understanding actually accomplished anything?

 Eboo Patel, founder of the Chicago-based Interfaith Youth Core, said the furor over the proposed Park51 Islamic cultural center near Ground Zero highlighted the need to gauge the quality, not just quantity, of interfaith efforts.

 "Tens of thousands of people in the country who were participating in interfaith projects basically were watching this on TV, ... saying, 'What difference does our work make on a national level?'" said Patel, who is Muslim.

 As activists like Patel push to foster meaningful relationships between Islam and other faiths, there has been pushback from groups who have no interest in such relations, or who question aspects of Islam.

 Gustav Niebuhr, author of Beyond Tolerance, said the divide reflects three types of Americans—the pro-interfaith crowd, the anti-Muslim segment and "the-don't-know-too-much middle" that can be swayed by either side.

 Recently, the two poles have debated the possible influence of Shariah, or Islamic law, even though there has been no concerted effort by American Muslims to introduce it into American courtrooms.